Biotropika Ultra Trail: Description

 All participants who complete more than 30 laps earn the title BUTMAN and receive commemorative statuettes.
-Those who complete 60 laps become Grand Masters BUTMAN, who complete 90 laps earn the title of Super BUTMAN.
+Those who complete 60 laps become Grand Masters BUTMAN, those who complete 90 laps earn the title of Super BUTMAN.

 Results

 BUT 2022

 The race from July 30 to August 1, 2022.
 The champion was Vasily Korytkin (Champion of Russia in 24-hour running (2021)).
 He completed 46 laps.
 Among women, the best result was by Irina Masanova, who ran 45 laps.
 Both of these became new Russian records in the Backyard Ultra format.
 A total of 148 athletes participated.